 Innovating Popular Consumer Products

-Sherket Peterson, Senior Scientist, Global Oral Care R&D
+Sherket Peterson, Principal Scientist, Global Oral Care & OTC R&D

 As an undergrad receiving her bachelor’s degree in chemistry at Norfolk State University in 2005, Sherket Peterson knew she was passionate about science, but she wasn’t sure whether she wanted to pursue an M.D. or a Ph.D.